shawnduong/UCM-RegE/README.md

 ## Dependencies

-This program requires an installation of Python 3.8 as well as the following non-standard Python libraries:
+This program requires an installation of Python 3.8 and VLC as well as the following non-standard Python libraries:

 - `beautifulsoup4`
 - `python-vlc`